Thinking on a Higher Plane– Isaiah 55

 So are My ways higher than your ways,

-Someone once said, “I can only control from the tip of my nose on back”.
-I have no control over the thoughts and actions of others.
-But I can seek to improve the level of my own thinking and actions.
-Do I want to think, speak, and act as one who has never experienced the goodness and mercy of God, or do I want to do better than that?
+Someone has said, “I can only control from the tip of my nose on back”.
+In other words, I have no control over the thoughts and actions of others.
+But I can seek to improve my own level of tolerance and understanding of them, and to better rein in my own reactive thoughts and actions.
+Do I want to continue thinking, speaking, and acting as if I have never experienced the grace and mercy of God, or do I want to do better than that?

-In Matthew 13, Jesus told a parable in which there are four kinds of soil, each representing a different response we can have to the “seed of the Sower”, the word of God.
+We do have control over how we choose to respond to God and His word.
+In Matthew 13, Jesus told a parable in which there are four kinds of soil, each representing a different response we might have to the “seed of the Sower”, the word of God.

 The hard soil hears the word of God, but it does not penetrate the mind and the heart.
-It soon gets carried away and lost.
+It soon gets carried away and lost, and we do not live with regard for the Lord.

-Stony soil hears and receives God’s word, but once the seed germinates, there is no depth to let it survive and grow.
-It is neglected and then rejected at the first sign of trouble.
-After a while, it is as if the word had never impacted us at all.
+Stony soil hears and receives God’s word, but once the seed germinates, there is no depth to allow it survive and grow.
+We neglect the things of God, and turn away at the first sign of trouble.
+After a while, it is as if the word had never even been there to impact us at all.

-Thorny soil represents those who receive God’s word gladly in their hearts, but eventually the thoughts and cares of the world and the deceitfulness of riches crowd it out so that any fruit they bear gets choked and dies on the vine.
+Thorny soil represents those who receive God’s word gladly in their hearts, but eventually, the thoughts and cares of this world and the deceitfulness of riches lure us away and crowd the word out, so that any spiritual growth gets choked off and dies on the vine.

-Finally, the good soil represents those who hear and retain God’s word in their hearts and minds and reflect on it to allow it to bear good fruit in their lives.
-God uses these people to positively impact and draw others to His kingdom.
+Finally, the good soil represents those who hear and retain God’s word in their hearts and minds and reflect on it to allow it to bear good fruit in our lives.
+God will continue to use these faithful to positively impact and draw others to His kingdom.
+They are not perfect people, not by a long shot, but they are willing to follow the Lord and seek to bear fruit for the kingdom as the Father prospers.

 A good Bible teacher recently pointed out that we all have a choice over which type of soil we want to be.
-We can ask God to guide our thinking to become the good soil.
-By valuing and nurturing His word, we retain it in our hearts and minds.
-It then is able to bloom and grow, to bear eternal fruit that will bless God’s kingdom and those who are around us.
+We can ask God to guide our thinking to become good soil.
+By valuing and nurturing His word, and retaining it in our hearts and minds, we are able to bloom and grow, to bear eternal fruit that will bless God’s kingdom and those who are around us.

-Lord, help us to live on Your higher plane as You guide our thinking today!
+May the Lord help us to live on higher plane and guide our thinking today.

 Reflection

-Lord, guide my thinking today.
-Help me listen to and understand what You are telling me through Your word today.
-May I become good soil that will bear fruit to Your glory and to the growth of Your kingdom.
+Lord, guide our thinking today to calm these unholy stirrings in our minds and spirits.
+Fill us to overflowing with Your healing love, forgiveness, serenity, and peace.
+Help me listen and understand what You are telling me through Your word today.
+May I choose to become that good soil that will bear fruit to Your glory and help add to the growth of Your kingdom.
 In Jesus’ name we pray, Amen.